Our bottom line

 - No annual fee – With no annual fee, the card may be of interest to a wide range of consumers.
 For example, the card may appeal to consumers who want to use it regularly as an everyday card, or equally for someone who wants to take advantage of its 0% introductory rate on new purchases.

 - Rewards – Unlike some of its competitors, the Tesco Bank 12 Month All Round Credit Card offers a rewards scheme.
 For every £4 spent at Tesco on the card, 1 Clubcard point is collected.
 For every £8 spent elsewhere, 1 point is collected.
-With a varied range of restaurants, hotels, magazines and other products available through Clubcard partners, it may be possible to triple your Clubcard points in order to further enhance your rewards.
+With a varied range of restaurants, hotels, magazines, and other products available through Clubcard partners, it may be possible to triple your Clubcard points in order to further enhance your rewards.

 What could be improved

 - 0% period – The introductory 0% interest rate period on new purchases is significantly shorter than that of some of the card’s rivals.
 For example, it is possible to obtain a 26-month 0% introductory period on new purchases elsewhere.
 Likewise, the balance transfer and money transfer periods are shorter than the 29 months that can be obtained from other credit cards at the time of writing (though note that the longest balance transfer periods almost always come with a balance transfer fee).
-Therefore, consumers who are seeking to maximise their interest savings may want to consider other credit cards that offer more generous terms.
+Therefore, consumers who are seeking to maximize their interest savings may want to consider other credit cards that offer more generous terms.

 - Foreign exchange fee – The 2.75% non-sterling transaction fee charged by the card is typical for a non-travel credit card.
 This fee can make spending when abroad much more expensive in the long run than when using a card that has no foreign exchange fee.
 As such, it may be worth considering having a travel card as a second credit card.